 I had to try ribs in our new sous vide machine from Cederlane Culinary.
 Given the long cook time – similar to a slow cooker – I wondered if the sous vide method would make a noticeable difference to the taste and texture of the meat.

 Make no mistake.
 The ribs were delicious – super tender and flavourful, but because you’re not aiming for a medium-rare, for example, the slow cook oven method works just as well, I think, in less than half the time with no vacuuming sealing.
 The nice part, however, is plunging the ribs, sealed in the sous vide bags, into the water and walking away for 6-8 hours without a worry.
 No fuss, no mess.

 Both methods – sous vide and oven/grill – can be made-ahead up to the point of saucing and grilling/broiling.
-Our Famous Montreal Ribs (Copycat) Recipe – pictured/linked after the sous vide recipe – is a good example of the alternative oven-to-grill (or broil) method.
+Our Famous Montreal Ribs (Copycat) Recipe – pictured/linked if you scroll down – is a good example of the alternative oven-to-grill (or broil) method.

 - use any purchased rib rub instead of making it yourself.